LordSnoosh/Odin-recipes/README.md

 # Odin-recipes
-The Odin Project HTML project
+The Odin Project HTML project.
 My "fits basic needs" version of the recipes assignment.